Cornelius Johnson (athlete)

 Cornelius Cooper "Corny" Johnson (August 28, 1913 – February 15, 1946) was an American athlete in the high jump.
 Born in Los Angeles in 1913, Johnson first competed in organized track and field events at Berendo Junior High School.
 He achieved greater athletic success as a student at Los Angeles High School, competing in the sprint and in the high jump.
 Before going to the Olympics as a junior, he won the CIF California State Meet in 1932.
 He had been second the year before.

-In 2016, the 1936 Olympic journey of the eighteen Black American athletes, including Johnson, was documented in the film Olympic Pride, American Prejudice.
+Career

 Track and field

 At the Los Angeles Olympics in 1932, Johnson, who was then an 18-year-old high school student, placed fourth in the high jump under the existing tiebreaker rules.
 Had the current rules been in force, he would have won the silver medal.

 He won the high jump at the State Meet in 1932 and 1933.
 During 1934-?
 Johnson attended Compton College and with coach Herschel Smith continued his high jump career.